mahamshahid18/docs-test/Angular Readme/Calculator-api.md

 ![example-html-code-image]()

-### 5. Dependency Injection
+### 5. Including Generated SDK in Project
-In order to use the generated SDK's module, controllers and factories, they need to be added as a dependency in your project's module.
+In order to use the generated SDK's modules, controllers and factories, they need to be added as a dependency in your project's module.
-Inject the SDK's module into your main module e.g:
+Include the SDK's module into your main module e.g:

 ```js
     var myApp = angular.module('myApp', ['CalculatorLib']);
 ```
-To use a generated factory in your controller, injection could be as follows:
+To use a generated factory/service in your controller, include it into the project as:

 ```js
     myApp.controller('appController', function($scope, SimpleCalculatorController) {